LiisAlber/LiisAlber/README.md

-## Hi there 👋
+## Hi there, I'm LiisAlber 👋

+I’m passionate about backend development, open-source projects, and bringing innovative tech solutions to life.
+When I'm not coding, you can find me exploring the great outdoors, where I also find inspiration for my technical projects.

+### 🔭 Currently Focused On
-- 🔭 I’m currently focused on mastering **Symfony**, a robust framework that's sharpening my back-end development skills.
+Mastering **Symfony**, a robust framework that's sharpening my back-end development skills.

+### 🌱 Learning
-- 🌱 I’m also learning **PHP** and **JavaScript** to complement my Symfony projects and broaden my full-stack capabilities.
+Complementing my Symfony projects with **PHP** and **JavaScript** to broaden my full-stack capabilities.

+### 👯 Looking to Collaborate
-- 👯 I’m looking to collaborate on **open-source PHP and Symfony projects**.
+On **open-source PHP and Symfony projects**.
 I'm enthusiastic about contributing to community-driven projects and learning from the collective.

+### 🤔 Seeking Help
-- 🤔 I’m looking for help with **advanced Symfony concepts** and **best practices** in web development.
+With **advanced Symfony concepts** and **best practices** in web development.

+### ⚡ Fun Fact
-- ⚡ Fun fact: I love outdoor activities and find coding inspiration while hiking through nature!
+I love outdoor activities and find coding inspiration while hiking through nature!

-- ## Languages and Frameworks:
+## Languages and Frameworks

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 ![PHP](https://img.shields.io/badge/-PHP-black?style=flat-square&logo=php)